LIFE Oak Processionary

 Calosoma sycophanta (CS) expert group

-In order to effectively manage and monitor the breeding and release of the Calosoma Sycophanta or forest caterpillar hunter in Belgium, a CS expert group will be created.
-This will include specialists and entomologists from Belgian and foreign research institutions.
-They will meet at regular intervals and monitor everything from breeding to releasing the species.
+In order to effectively manage and monitor the breeding and release of the Calosoma Sycophanta or forest caterpillar hunter in Belgium, a CS expert group was established, comprising specialists and entomologists from Belgian and foreign research institutions.
+They met regularly and monitored the project from breeding to releasing the species.

 Habitat model – forest caterpillar hunter

 If you wish to release or reintroduce a species, you are advised to do so at a location (habitat) that is suitable for this species.
-That is why we first wish to develop a habitat model which will help us identify, find and select suitable locations for the forest caterpillar hunter.
+That is why we first developed a habitat model which helped us identify, find and select suitable locations for the forest caterpillar hunter.
 The habitat model is a GIS exercise, which makes use of the most recent habitat map of Flanders.
-On the basis of the habitat requirements that we know for beetle populations from neighbouring countries (Germany/France), the Research Institute for Nature and Forest (INBO) will draw up a habitat model for the forest caterpillar hunter which will also be verified in the field.
+On the basis of the habitat requirements that we know for beetle populations from neighbouring countries (Germany/France), the Research Institute for Nature and Forest (INBO) drew up a habitat model for the forest caterpillar hunter which can also be verified in the field.
 This model can be used to select the most promising locations for reintroduction.

 Breeding the forest caterpillar hunter

 Various institutions in Turkey have developed expertise in breeding the forest caterpillar hunter.
 There, they use this beetle to (biologically) tackle the pine processionary; a caterpillar that is closely related to the oak processionary.
-Project partners from Limburg, Antwerp and the INBO will go to Turkey to learn about breeding the forest caterpillar hunter and then start up breeding centres in Limburg and Antwerp.
-The aim is to breed at least 10,000 beetles, 6,000 of which will be used for field experiments.
+Project partners from Limburg, Antwerp and the INBO went for a week to Turkey to learn about breeding the forest caterpillar hunter and then start up breeding centres in Limburg and Antwerp.
+The aim was to breed at least 10,000 beetles, 6,000 of which would be used for field experiments.

 Larve grote poppenrover - Calosoma sycophanta larva